What the Raising Children Network website believes

-We recognise the important role of culture and community for Aboriginal and Torres Straight Islander people.
-We're working with Aboriginal and Torres Straight Islander organisations to further our understanding of Aboriginal culture as well as the information needs of parents and carers.
+We recognise the important role of culture and community in the lives of Aboriginal and Torres Straight Islander people, including children.
+We're working with Aboriginal and Torres Straight Islander organisations to further our understanding of Aboriginal culture as well as the information needs of parents and carers so that parents and kinship carers can identify with our resources.
 We have some resources specifically for Aboriginal and Torres Straight Islander parents and carers, developed in consultation with Aboriginal and Torres Strait Islanders experts and parents.

 Raising Children Network and its member organisations are also committed to Reconciliation.

 Parenting information and support hasn’t always been father friendly or inclusive.
 But our content is for fathers as well as mothers.
 We also have resources specifically for fathers, developed by experts in fathering.

 Users with low literacy and from language backgrounds other than English